codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why is no one friends with Dracula?
-Because he's a pain in the neck.
+Why was Pavlov's beard so soft?
+Because he conditioned it.

 ## Daily Trivia

-Which kind of algorithm is Ron Rivest not famous for creating?
+What is the correct term for the metal object in between the CPU and the CPU fan within a computer system?
- 1. Secret sharing scheme
+ 1. Heat Sink
- 2. Stream cipher
+ 2. Heat Vent
- 3. Asymmetric encryption
+ 3. CPU Vent
- 4. Hashing algorithm
+ 4. Temperature Decipator

 <details>
   <summary>Answer</summary>
-  Secret sharing scheme
+  Heat Sink
 </details>